MrShieh-X/mschatroom/README.md

 # MSChatRoom (MSCR)
-An Android chat application using MINA framework (communication) and MySQL database (account information storage) If you want to use the old version of this application, you need to [download the source code of the target version](https://github.com/MrShieh-X/mschatroom/releases), unzip it, and check its README file.
+An Android chat application using MINA framework (communication) and MySQL database (account information storage) <br/>
+If you want to use the old version of this application, you need to [download the source code of the target version](https://github.com/MrShieh-X/mschatroom/releases), unzip it, and check its README file.<br/>
+Starting from version v1.3, you can directly [download the installation package and install and use](https://github.com/MrShieh-X/mschatroom/releases), you don't need to build your own server as before.
+If you need, you can go to [Preparation for self compiling and running](https://github.com/MrShieh-X/mschatroom/#Preparation-for-self-compiling-and-running).

 [点我转到中文的README页面](https://github.com/MrShieh-X/mschatroom/blob/master/README-zh.md) <br/>
 [Click me to go to the update log of this application](https://github.com/MrShieh-X/mschatroom/blob/master/update_logs.md) <br/>